-Today is my birthday and it is a day that I usually choose to spend on my favorite mountain in Colorado.
-Last year my husband and I schleppped our two sons up to Four Points for my favorite lunch (cedar plank salmon sandwich with kale quinoa salad) to celebrate the day and this year I was able to enjoy some quiet morning runs in Steamboat.
+Today is my birthday, and it is a day that I usually choose to spend on my favorite mountain in Colorado.
+Last year, my husband and I schlepped our two sons up to Four Points for my favorite lunch (cedar-plank salmon sandwich with kale quinoa salad) to celebrate the day, and this year I was able to enjoy some quiet morning runs in Steamboat.
 In years past, I’ve typically been on skis or a snowboard for my birthday, soaking up the springtime bliss with family and friends.

-Haymaker has a solid base and anticipates being open at least through April 1st, but maybe beyond depending on the weather and snow conditions.
-On Tuesdays and Wednesdays the nordic center is open until 6 p.m., perfect for some afternoon skiing with the extended daylight in the evenings.
+Haymaker has a solid base and anticipates being open at least through April 1, but maybe beyond depending on the weather and snow conditions.
+On Tuesdays and Wednesdays, the Nordic center is open until 6 p.m., perfect for some afternoon skiing with the extended daylight in the evenings.

 With about one month of ski season left, make sure to get out and enjoy the springtime bliss that Steamboat has to offer!

 Happy Powder Birthday, Mr. President(s)!
 We celebrate Presidents Day each year to honor the birthdays…